 But even the American Revolution has reached the ire of some libertarians, in part because (a) it did not end with the total abolition of statism and (b) the American government today is more tyrannical than the British regime.
 To them, the Revolution must be lumped in with the other “failed” revolutions.
 However, to view the American Revolution as a complete failure is to have a false understanding of history, for despite the arguably statist nature of the Constitution and of Federalism, America was still a roughly liberal nation, possessing a generally laissez-faire economy and a relatively free society that was unheard of before.
 Alexis de Tocqueville’s Democracy in America is but one of the few classical liberal testimonials in favor of the American nation that has risen, and a quick reading of the classical liberal works on America could prove a marvelous corrective to some of the more overly iconoclastic analyses of American history that have permeated some sects of the libertarian movement.
 Even in the 20th and 21st centuries, where liberalism gave way to the statism that we so detest, it can be said that the American Revolution has made us all better off because of its enduring libertarian spirit and the liberating effects that can still be felt in today’s world.

 But, asks the libertarian anti-revolutionary, if we start a revolution without changing the hearts and minds of the people, won’t we fail in bringing true liberty?
 Yes.
-However, I am promoting an immediate storming of the Capitol.
+However, I am not promoting an immediate storming of the Capitol.
 But what I am talking of is the need for libertarians to become professional revolutionaries if we ever hope to see any chance for liberty in our lifetimes.
 For by becoming professionals we do better to defend our cause against opposition, to provide a viable and principled alternative to the status quo, and to lead the movement to victory.

 “There can be no revolutionary movement without a revolutionary theory.”
 So wisely said Lenin, whose words are more valuable than ever for the libertarian.
 In order to develop a powerful and complete revolution of liberty, we must have the revolutionary theory dedicated to the old liberal ideals of “life, liberty, and property.”
 We must welcome any non-aggressive strategy in the direction of liberty, be it vanguardism, secessionism, involution, seasteading, agorism, cryptocurrency, or propaganda.
 In keeping with our dedication to freedom, we must also welcome any steps, marginal or massive, toward liberty.
 And above al, the professional libertarian revolutionaries must seek to convert either the masses or at the very least a large minority if they hope to bring major change.